top of page

 Trip: 7-8 July 2015.
 From Piraeus to Santorini, via Syros, Paros, Naxos and Ios, with the BLUE STAR PATMOS of Blue Star Ferries.

-The cruiseferry BLUE STAR PATMOS was ordered by Blue Star Ferries, along with her sister ship, the BLUE STAR DELOS, to the Daewoo Shipyards in South Korea for construction and service on the Aegean Sea.
-The BLUE STAR DELOS was completed in 2011, and began service on the Piraeus-Paros-Naxos-Ios-Santorini line, while the BLUE STAR PATMOS was completed in 2012 and was deployed on the Piraeus-Chios-Mytilene line.
-There, she successfully competed against the ships of NEL Lines (eventually forcing the company to remove its services from their main line, which they had been serving since 1973) and against the NISSOS CHIOS of Hellenic Seaways.
-In 2014, following the sale of the BLUE STAR ITHAKI to Canadian company Bay Ferries Limited, the BLUE STAR PATMOS was transferred to the company's Cyclades service.
-After some service on the Piraeus-Syros-Tinos-Mykonos line left by her predecessor, she was then transferred to the Piraeus-Syros-Paros-Naxos-Santorini line.
-Blue Star Ferries later modified their service on the Cyclades, following the arrival of Superfast Ferries (a member of Attica Group just like Blue Star Ferries) and their flagship, the SUPERFAST XII, on the Dodecanese.
-The BLUE STAR DELOS maintained her morning departure from Piraeus to Paros, Naxos and Santorini, while the BLUE STAR PATMOS would also operate on the same line during the afternoon and the evening along with crossings in Syros and Anafi.
-She was also deployed on the Lesser Cyclades along with fleetmate, the BLUE STAR NAXOS, operating in Paros, Naxos, Santorini and the islands of Donousa, Amorgos and Astypalaia.
-Her service was very successful, just like all of Blue Star Ferries' ships.
-As of 2015 she is still the youngest cruiseferry in Greece.
-Furthermore, she notably awarded the title of 'The Best Ferry in the World' for 2012 by Shippax in 2013.
+The cruiseferry BLUE STAR PATMOS was ordered in 2009 by the Greek company Blue Star Ferries, along with her sister ship, namely the BLUE STAR DELOS.
+They were due to be built in the Daewoo Shipbuilding & Marine Engineering Shipyard in South Korea, where the company had previously ordered three successful sister ships, namely the BLUE STAR ITHAKI, the BLUE STAR NAXOS and the BLUE STAR PAROS, between 2000 and 2002.
+The BLUE STAR DELOS was completed in 2011, and she began service on the Piraeus-Paros-Naxos-Ios-Santorini line, while the BLUE STAR PATMOS, which was initially supposed to operate on the Dodecanese, was completed in 2012, and she was deployed on the Piraeus-Chios-Mytilene line on the Northeast Aegean Sea.
+There, she successfully competed against the ships of NEL Lines (eventually forcing the company to remove its services from their main service, which they had been serving since 1973) and against the NISSOS CHIOS of Hellenic Seaways.
+In late 2014, following the sale of the BLUE STAR ITHAKI to the Canadian company Bay Ferries Limited, the BLUE STAR PATMOS was transferred to the company's services based on the Cyclades.
+After a few months of operations on the Piraeus-Syros-Tinos-Mykonos line left by her predecessor, she was then transferred to the Piraeus-Syros-Paros-Naxos-Santorini line.
+Blue Star Ferries later modified their service on the Cyclades, following the arrival of Superfast Ferries (the other member of Attica Group of which Blue Star Ferries is also a member) and their flagship, namely the SUPERFAST XII, on the Dodecanese.
+The BLUE STAR DELOS maintained her morning departure from Piraeus to Paros, Naxos and Santorini, while the BLUE STAR PATMOS would also operate on the same service during the afternoon and during the evening along with additional calls to Syros and Anafi.
+She was also deployed on the Lesser Cyclades along with the BLYE STAR NAXOS, operating in Paros, Naxos, Santorini and the islands of Donousa, Amorgos and Astypalaia.
+Her service was very successful, having made a successful shift from the Northeast Aegean Sea, with her previous service having been taken over by the larger BLUE STAR 1.
+As of 2015, she is still the youngest cruiseferry in Greece.
+Furthermore, she notably received the 'Best Ferry in the World' award in 2013 by Shippax, which is one of the most prestigious accolades that can be given to a ferry.

 The great BLUE STAR PATMOS in Piraeus, seen from the FLYING DOLPHIN ATHINA of Aegean Flying Dolphins, four days before traveling with her for the first time.

 Apart from it being my third trip of the 2015 season, following the first two that I had on 3 July 2015 while going towards and heading back from Aegina in one day, this trip was historical for me as I was heading to Santorini and the Cyclades for the first time in my life.
-Indeed, it was my first-ever trip from Piraeus to the Cyclades, my first-ever trip leaving from Piraeus in order to go to an island that was not part of the Saronic Gulf, my first-ever trip with a cruiseferry on the Aegean Sea, my first-ever trip with a ferry owned by Blue Star Ferries, and my first-ever overnight trip on the Cyclades and the Aegean Sea as a whole.
+Indeed, it was my first-ever trip from Piraeus to the Cyclades, my first-ever trip leaving from Piraeus in order to go to an island that was not part of the Saronic Gulf, my first-ever trip with a cruiseferry on the Aegean Sea, my first-ever trip with a ferry owned by Blue Star Ferries, and my first-ever overnight trip on the Cyclades and on the Aegean Sea as a whole.
 Moreover, it was my first-ever trip with a ship of the Greek coastal service built in the 2010s.

 The reception sign near the reception desk, written with gold letters.